Enhancing evidence estimation through informed probability density approximation: Application to the Pulsar Timing Array

-Table~\ref{tab:pta} presents the mean and standard deviation of 100 $\log(z)$ estimates computed with GSS and \morphz, together with the number of likelihood evaluations per estimate ($\text{calls}$).
-For low-dimensional models $d=8-16$, \morphz produced an accurate $\log(z)$ estimate using only 10-20 additional likelihood evaluations.
-For mid-dimensional models $d=32-74$, \morphz consistently estimated $\log(z)$ with $300-500$ samples, even for costly models like the \texttt{EPTA DR2 NEW PSRN+GWB} model.
-For high-dimensional problems $d=136$, \morphz reduced the computational cost by a factor of $ 20$ compared to GSS, making it particularly attractive for very expensive models such as the \texttt{NANOGrav 15yr HD} model.
-In Figure~\ref{fig:logz-error-calibration}, we compare the empirical error of $\log(z)$, defined as $1\sigma$ of 100 estimates, with the BS relative-error (RE) of each of the 100 estimates.
-Across all the models listed in Table~\ref{tab:pta}, the relative error is either consistent, or is slightly overestimated compared to the empirical one.
-This mild overestimation can act as a safeguard, making RE conservative when empirical error is expensive to obtain, as in the case of \texttt{NANOGrav 15yr HD}.
-Overall, \morphz achieves a two to three orders of magnitude reduction in likelihood calls relative to GSS, while providing more accurate $\log(z)$ and conservative relative error estimates, demonstrating efficiency over problems with varying difficulties.
 In Figure~\ref{fig:morph_Dkl}, we compare different orders of the Morph approximation used in \morphz to estimate the marginal likelihood of \texttt{EPTA DR2 NEW PSRN+CURN} model.
 A reference $\log(z)$ is estimated using GSS with 64 temperatures and $30,000$ samples per temperature.
-For second and higher orders of the Morph approximation, the $\log(z)$ estimates are consistent with those from GSS while exhibiting similar variance at a cost of only 3000 likelihood evaluations per estimate.
+For second and higher orders of the Morph approximation, the $\log(z)$ estimates are consistent with those from GSS while exhibiting similar variance at a cost of only 3000 likelihood evaluations \ per estimate.
 The Kullback-Leibler divergence shows that incorporating dependencies between posterior samples lowers the distance between the posterior and $\mathcal{M}_{L\geq2}$.
 This additional information~leads to more accurate estimates of $\log(z)$ and a reduction in its variance.
 The comparison of $\text{D}_{\text{KL}}(P(\boldsymbol{\theta})||\mathcal{M}_{L\geq2}(\boldsymbol{\theta}))$ does not, however, accurately reflect the theoretical prediction, because an exactly optimal Morph approximation can only be obtained for $L = 2$.
 We discuss this in more detail in Section~\ref{discuss}.